World shares near record high on Fed, earnings, but Asia slips

-Asian stocks had less luck, with MSCI's ex-Japan index losing 0.6% (.MIAPJ0000PUS), following a softer-than-expected survey on China's manufacturing.
+Asian stocks had less luck, with MSCI’s ex-Japan index losing 0.6%, following a softer-than-expected survey on China’s manufacturing.

 “China’s economic recovery in January-March was strong but there are some doubts over whether you can take it at face value,” said Wang Shenshen, senior strategist at Mizuho Securities.

-Chinese tech giant shares listed in Hong Kong also buckled as Beijing summoned 13 internet platforms to order them to strengthen compliance with regulations, weighing on the Hang Seng (.HSI) index. read more
+Chinese tech giant shares listed in Hong Kong also buckled as Beijing summoned 13 internet platforms to order them to strengthen compliance with regulations, weighing on the Hang Seng index.

-Mainland Chinese shares (.CSI300) lost 0.25% while Japan's Nikkei (.N225) shed 0.7% on position adjustments ahead of a long weekend.
-Both markets will be closed through Wednesday. read more
+Mainland Chinese shares lost 0.25% while Japan’s Nikkei shed 0.7% on position adjustments ahead of a long weekend.
+Both markets will be closed through Wednesday.

-On Wall Street, the S&P 500 (.SPX) also closed at an all-time high while the Nasdaq Composite (.IXIC) hit a intraday record before paring some gains.
+On Wall Street, the S&P 500 also closed at an all-time high while the Nasdaq Composite hit a intraday record before paring some gains.

 For both ACWI and S&P500, analysts are now expecting the earnings in the next 12 months to recover to above their pre-pandemic levels.